Actuarial credentialing and exams: India

+Japan

+The education system in Japan is administrated by Institute of Actuaries of Japan (IAJ), with associateship and fellowship credential levels.

+The IAJ's requirement for associateship include passing the primary examination with 5 basic subjects: (1) mathematics, (2) life insurance mathematics, (3) non-life insurance mathematics, (4) pension mathematics, (5) accounting, economics and investment theory.

+The IAJ offers 3 tracks for fellowship: life insurance, non-life insurance, and pension.
+Each requires passing the secondary examination with 2 advanced subjects.

 Norway

 In Norway the education to become an actuary takes five years.
 The education usually consists of a bachelor's degree (three years) and a master's degree (two years).
 The bachelor's degree needs to contain a specific number of courses in mathematics and statistics.
 The master's degree usually consists of one year of courses and one year writing a master's degree about a topic related to the actuarial profession.
 The University of Bergen and The University of Oslo offer the education to become an actuary in Norway.

 To become an international qualified actuary, a person with a Norwegian actuarial education must also take two courses in economics (macroeconomics and accounting) and a course in ethics.
 The ethics course, which lasts a day, is offered by the Norwegian Society of Actuaries.